 ESSA professionals have a duty of care to clients.
-The resource on this page explain this duty of care and what individuals need to show to be accredited, act professionally and stay accredited.
+The resources on this page explain this duty of care and what individuals need to show to be accredited, act professionally and stay accredited.

 The professional standards describes the knowledge and skills expected of entry level exercise and sports science professionals.

 The standards are targeted to people wanting to gain accreditation.
 They are also a guide for developing courses that lead to accreditation.